 Sonru Announces Acquisition by Enterprise Hiring Platform Provider Modern Hire

-The combined organisation's expanded geographical footprint, expertise and technology capabilities maximise customer value, modernising interviewing and hiring for hundreds of global enterprises
+The combined organization's expanded geographical footprint, expertise and technology capabilities maximize customer value, modernizing interviewing and hiring for hundreds of global enterprises

 Modern Hire combines trusted science and proven technology to provide talent acquisition teams with the ideal balance of fairness, speed and quality to better identify, attract and retain talent while ensuring an enhanced candidate experience.
 Its data-driven experiences meet the needs of modern candidates, the future workforce and business stakeholders alike.
 By combining with Modern Hire, Sonru clients have access to the complete Modern Hire digital interviewing offering, which includes text, phone and chat interview solutions, and automatic scheduling.
 Modern Hire's Virtual Job Tryout assessment delivers pre-employment scanning.
 These comprehensive set of capabilities bests all other solutions in the market.